-The Sketch Plan application includes a preliminary Public Benefit Points Analysis that outlines how both of the coordinated design alternatives for the optional method redevelopment of the Properties will achieve public benefits points in order to realize the maximum permitted density on the Property.
-The

-Project is anticipated to provide in excess of the minimum 100 public benefit points required from at least four benefit categories, as outlined in the Public Benefit Points Analysis included with the Application.
-All public benefits will comply with the specifications prescribed by the CR Zone Incentive Density Implementation Guidelines, and will be further detailed and refined at the time of Site Plans.14
+The Sketch Plan application includes a preliminary Public Benefit Points Analysis that outlines how both of the coordinated design alternatives for the optional method redevelopment of the Properties will achieve public benefits points in order to realize the maximum permitted density on the West Side Properties and the East Side Properties, respectively.
+The Project is anticipated to provide in excess of the minimum 100 public benefit points required from at least four benefit categories, as outlined in the Public Benefit Points Analysis included with the Application.
+All public benefits will comply with the specifications prescribed by the CR Zone Incentive Density Implementation Guidelines, and will be further detailed and refined at the time of Site Plans.18